jeppebayer/EcoGenetics/NOTEBOOK.md

 Need to do some general housekeeping and reorganization of files.
 Also have some pictures data need to made to schematics and need new illustrations for some proccesses.

+### **18/11-2022**

+Reduced datapreparation master script to a third of the size.
+Most likely also reducing computation time marginally.

 ---

 ## **JOBS**